Retain Help to Challenge DUI Testing in SC

 DUI attorneys know how to look for procedural and operational testing errors that can influence false test results.
 And there are many.

-At Strom Law Firm, we’ll review these strategies during an initial, no-fee consultation to help you determine whether or not to plead guilty.
+At Strom Law Firm, we’ll review these strategies including the DUI testing during an initial, no-fee consultation to help you determine whether or not to plead guilty.

 Founded by a former U.S. Attorney, the team at Strom Law also includes a former Public Defender, and a former Assistant Attorney General and Richland County Assistant Solicitor.
 It’s awarded the highest Martindale-Hubble ranking and collectively holds more than 50 years of complex litigation experience.